Peruchín: Early life and career

 Pedro Jústiz was born in Banes, Holguín, on January 31, 1913 into a family of local musicians.
 Taught by his mother since 1923, he soon learned to play the piano and joined the family band La Rechiva del Son, directed by his uncles.
 In 1928 he moved to Antilla to study piano and saxophone under the supervision of his grandfather, Emilio Rodríguez.
-In 1933, his family moved to Santiago de Cuba.

 In Santiago, Peruchín had to give up the saxophone due to his asthma, so he concentrated on piano.
 In the mid-1930s he debuted with Orquesta Chepín-Chovén, where he would alternate on piano with director Bernardo Chovén.
 In 1940, he joined Los Trovadores del Tono, where he met José "Chombo" Silva and encouraged him to take up the saxophone.
 Silva would become a successful saxophonist and violinist in the New York salsa scene.
 Los Trovadores del Tono was directed by drummer Aurelio Miró Jr., who shortly after moved to Havana, as did Peruchín and other members of the band.

 In Havana, Peruchín worked occasionally with Orquesta Casino de la Playa and Mariano Mercerón's orchestra.
 In 1942 he joined Los Swing Boys, a big band directed by saxophonist Emilio Peñalver and featuring José "Chombo" Silva.
 He then became a member of the Conjunto Matamoros, an expanded version of the Trio Matamoros.
 In 1943 he joined Armando Romeu's Tropicana Club orchestra.
 He rejected an offer by Mario Bauzá to replace Joe Loco in his band, The Afrocubans, and instead recommended René Hernández.